giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 ### Updating an existing offer

-Offers are updated through the `updateOffer` function described below.
+Offers are updated through the `updateOfferByTick` or `updateOfferByVolume` functions described below.

 !![SOLY TBD]!!